A COMMUNITY UNITED THROUGH INTERFAITH DIALOGUE

 WHAT WE DO

-Growing and harvesting produce for local food pantries since 2014
+Growing and harvesting produce for local food pantries at the one-acre organic farm we operate since 2014

 Seasonal Statement from Our President